 Wisepops is one of the highest-rated popup apps (5 stars on Shopify), with a proven record of helping businesses.
 Here are some success stories:

-If you’re ready, sign up for Wisepops for free to begin (no card required).
+Sign up for Wisepops for free to begin.

 In the Wisepops dashboard, click the New campaign button.
 Then, choose the Custom campaign option in the menu that appears.